JoaoAntunesFCT/master-thesis-scripts/README.md

 correction, developed and cross-checked in MATLAB and implemented in Verilog/SystemVerilog RTL.

 The receiver was brought up and validated on a Nexys A7-100T (Artix-7) FPGA, and is separately targeted for digital synthesis (Design Compiler, SAED14 / Sky130 / IHP130 PDKs) for the ASIC-oriented part of the thesis.
-The design was originally dimensioned assuming one ADC sample per clock edge at 100 MHz; it was later discovered that the ADC actually delivers 10 MS/s (the Nexys A7's 100 MHz board oscillator had been mistaken for the ADC sample rate).
-The chain was re-clocked to 10 MHz to match - **this corrected 10 MHz / decimation-10 configuration is the one carried into both the final full-chain FPGA bring-up and the ASIC synthesis flow**; the original 100 MHz / decimation-12 configuration survives only in the early, per-block FPGA validation and as a comparison baseline.
-See [Status & validation](#status--validation) below for exactly what has been verified where.
+The design was first brought up on the FPGA at the board's native 100 MHz debug clock, taking one ADC sample per clock edge as a simplifying assumption for early validation, since the ADC's true throughput is 10 MS/s.
+Once FPGA validation was complete, the chain was re-clocked to 10 MHz to match the ADC — a low-risk step, since it only meant slowing the design down rather than tightening its timing.
+This 10 MHz / decimation-10 configuration is the one carried into both the final full-chain FPGA bring-up and the ASIC synthesis flow, while the earlier 100 MHz / decimation-12 configuration survives only as the early, per-block FPGA bring-up baseline.

 ## Repository structure